>

 How do you know if your exhaust needs replacing?

-- Vibrations – Vibrations tend to be caused by a rusty exhaust pipe.
+- Vibrations caused by rusty pipes

 Is it illegal to drive with a broken exhaust?